-We recommend applying this setting otherwise you may experience a high CPU utilisation with a relative small load.
+We recommend applying this setting; otherwise, you might experience a high CPU utilization with a relative small load.

-db2set DB2 MINIMIZE LISTPREFETCH=YES
+db2set DB2_MINIMIZE_LISTPREFETCH=YES

 List prefetch is a special table access method that involves retrieving the qualifying row IDs from an index, sorting them by page number and then prefetching the data pages.
 Sometimes the optimizer does not have accurate information to determine if list prefetch is a good access method.
 This might occur when predicate selectivities contain parameter markers or host variables that prevent the optimizer from using catalog statistics to determine the selectivity.